Baseball roundup: WESTCO Legion earns first win of season in Rapid City tourney

 Hays Larks 1

+His first home of the season came against the Cage Rats and Friday night he blasted his second home run of the young season.
+He is thankful to be playing for the Pioneers.

+“It is really fun and really good to see good competition,” Orr said about playing in the summer collegiate league.
+“This will be giving me some great experience for college ball.”

-GERING – The Pioneers scored five runs in the first inning and eight in the second in a game that ended in five innings due to the run rule.
+The Pioneers scored five runs in the first inning with Orr’s home run the big hit and then added eight runs in the second inning to lead 13-0 after two innings.

-Brad Hallock singled home two runs after the first three Pioneers players reached base to open the game.
-Aidan Orr followed with a three-run home run to cap the five-run inning.

-The Pioneers took advantage of five walks in the second to break the game open with eight runs.
+Landon Murray picked up the win on the hill, going all five innings in scattering five hits, walking two, and striking out three.

+Brad Hallock led the Pioneers with two hits with three RBI.
+Koy Carpenter scored three runs with two RBI.